agriffis/arongriffis.com/site/_posts/2017-02-16-openedx-ficus-libvirt.md

     ><fs> write /etc/network/interfaces.d/eth0 "auto eth0\niface eth0 inet dhcp\n"
     ><fs> quit

-If by chance you tried to start Vagrant without making these changes first, you'll need to remove the box image from libvirt storage.
+If you tried to start Vagrant without making these changes first, you'll need to remove the box image from libvirt storage.
 Next time you run Vagrant it will re-import from your modified box.